-Negative gearing has at least long been a feature of Australia's tax system, before housing affordability became a real problem, he said.
-While interest rates have also played an important role in housing affordability, the RBA is also not to blame for rising house prices, said PropTrack economist Angus Moore.Housing affordability will continue to be a challenge this year, but it will be more difficult for some than others.
-The housing market is very complex and there are a multitude of factors that influence affordability, such as land liberation, fiscal policy, government incentives, banking regulation, rules for foreign investors, immigration, employment, wage growth and inflation.Rising residential housing costs can lead to excessive lending to the residential housing sector, at the expense of businesses.
+Prices have risen between the 1990s and the 2000s due to an increase in general household income, but with a rather low graph of the increase.Australia's largest city, Sydney, now ranks second after Hong Kong as the world's least affordable city to buy a home according to the latest Demography International Housing Affordability Survey.
+Prices would also depend on the supply of new housing, as the construction boom struggles with shortages of materials and labor.Negative gearing has been a feature of Australia's tax system for some time now, before housing affordability became a real problem.
+Interest rates have also played an important role in housing affordability, but the RBA is not to blame for rising house prices according to PropTrack economist Angus Moore.Housing affordability will continue to be a challenge this year, but it will be more difficult for some than others.
+The housing market is very complex and there are many factors that influence affordability such as land liberation, fiscal policy, government incentives, banking regulation, rules for foreign investors, immigration, employment, wage growth and inflation.Rising residential housing costs can lead to excessive lending to the residential housing sector at the expense of businesses.

-In the late 2000s, house prices in Australia, relative to income, were at high levels similar to those in many comparable countries, prompting speculation that Australia was experiencing a housing bubble like other comparable countries. .
+In the late 2000s, house prices in Australia were at high levels similar to those in many comparable countries, prompting speculation that Australia was experiencing a housing bubble like other comparable countries.